-When Nagata was young, he inherited a mandarin orchard located on hilly, rocky soil in Kyushu, the Southern island of Japan.
+When Nagata was young, he inherited a mandarin orchard located on hilly, rocky soil in Kyushu, the southern island of Japan.
 One day he found that the fruits grown there were actually quite sweet, despite the poor soil conditions.
 Mystified, he started investigating what made them surprisingly tasty.

-But Nagata method does the opposite, and people who ate Nagata vegetables unanimously agreed that they tasted exceptional.
+But the Nagata method does the opposite, and people who ate Nagata vegetables unanimously agreed that they tasted exceptional.
 Their quality was so special that First Retailing, the Japanese apparel company headed by Tadashi Yanai (ranked #60 of the Forbe’s 2017 Billionaires list) and operates Uniqlo, once attempted – albeit unsuccessfully – to operationalize the retail of Nagata vegetables on a commercial scale.

 Images in this page: courtesy of Kensai